Farama-Foundation/ViZDoom/doc/DoomGame.md

 Sets the screen resolution.
 ZDoom engine supports only specific resolutions, supported resolutions are part of ScreenResolution enumeration (e.g. `RES_320X240`, `RES_640X480`, `RES_1920X1080`).
-The buffers as well as the content of ViZDoom's display window will be affected.
+The buffers, as well as the content of ViZDoom's display window, will be affected.

 Default value: `RES_320X240`